Asana

 Over time, people disregarded other parts of Pantajali’s total philosophy, yet millions of yoga gurus and students worldwide still embrace the eight steps of the Yoga Sutras.

-The total extent of yoga’s philosophy of the asana is not explored when it’s simply considered a posture.
+The total extent of yoga's philosophy of the asana is not explored when it's simply considered a posture.
+In Western culture, many people think all there is to yoga is for you move from one posture to another, and the result is that you might become really fit.
+However, postures are just one component that lead to a true yogic experience.
 Combined with pranayama, asanas are stepping stones to the ultimate goal of enlightenment.

 Pantajali’s eight steps of the Yoga Sutras: